Flora-King/Mildew_Detection_pjkt/README.md

 * We suspect cherry leaves affected by powdery mildew have clear marks, typically the first symptom is a light-green, circular lesion on either leaf surface, then a subtle white cotton-like growth develops in the infected area.

+### Observation

+* An image montage shows the difference between a healthy leaf and an infected one.

+* The difference between average and variability images shows that affected leaves display more white powdery spots around the center of the leaf

+* And the image difference between average infected and average infected leaves shows no intuitive difference.

 ### Conclusion

 * The model was able to detect such differences and learn how to differentiate and generalize in order to make accurate predictions.